 School/Department Donor/Name of Prize Value Awarded for School of Mechanical Engineering Babcock & Wilcox Aust.
 Ltd. \$ 21.00 Subject selected by Head of School.
 Chamber of Manufactures of New South Wales 10.00 Subject selected by Head of School.
-Cockatoo Docks & Engineer- ing Co.
-Pty.
-Ltd. 4.20 Subject selected by Head of School.
+Vickers Cockatoo Dockyard Pty.
+Ltd. 4.20 Bachelor of Science (Engineering) Course in Naval Architecture, Stage 5.
 Colonial Sugar Refining Co.
-Ltd. 21.00 Subject selected by Head of School.
-Dunlop Australia Ltd. 52.50 Mechanical Engineering, Year III.
+Ltd. 30.00 Subject selected by Head of School.
 Ford Motor Co. of Aust.
 Ltd. 20.00 Subject selected by Head of School.
-Harbin Polytechnical Alumni Association 50.00 5.113 Mechanical Engineering Design (full-time).
-50.00 5.113 Mechanical Engineering Design (part-time).
+Harbin Polytechnical Alumni Association 50.00 5.113 Mechanical Engineering Design.
 Jeremy Hirschhorn 20.00 Theory of Machines.
-Royal Institute of Naval Architects 20.00 Naval Architecture-final year or stage.
-Staedtler-Sovereign Pty.
-Ltd. 50.00 (order) General proficiency-Mechanical Engin- eering Year II.
+Royal Institute of Naval Architects 20.00 Bachelor of Engineering or Bachelor of Science (Engineering) Course in Naval Architecture, final year or stage.
+Staedtler (Pacific) Pty.
+Ltd. 50.00 (order) General proficiency in Bachelor of En- gineering Course in Mechanical Engin- eering, Year II.
 School of Physics School Prize for Physics II 40.00 Physics II.
+School of Surveying Board of Surveyors Medal Medal Bachelor of Surveying Course, Final Year

-PRIZES (continued) UNDERGRADUATE COURSES
+UNDERGRADUATE COURSES

-The Faculty of Engineering consists of seven Schools-Civil, Electrical, Mechanical and Industrial, Highway, Nuclear, Transportaion and Traffic, and Surveying.
+The Faculty of Engineering consists of seven Schools-Civil, Electrical, Mechanical and Industrial, Highway, Nuclear, Transportation and Traffic, and Surveying.
 The Schools of Civil, Electrical, and Mechanical and Industrial offer full-time courses leading to the degree of Bachelor of Engineering, and part-time courses leading to the degree of Bachelor of Science (Engineering).
 The School of Surveying offers a full-time and part-time course leading to the degree of Bachelor of Surveying.
 The Schools of Highway Engineering, Nuclear Engineering and Transportation and Traffic Engineering offer graduate courses only.